 <Graphic - A deal flow showing the lifespan of a deal and which desk it touches to the end >

 This deal flow usually passes through three organizational entities, the front, mid, and back office.
 The terms front, mid, and back office originated from the financial markets, and have come to mean organizational splits of responsibility.
 These divisions are critical for the accounting integrity of the transaction.
-The person who negotiates the deal (front office), should be different than the person who tells you how risky it is (mid office), who should be different from the person who accounts for the financial and legal recording of the deal (back office).
+The person who negotiates the deal (front office), should be different than the person who tells you how risky it is (mid office), who should be different from the person who accounts for the financial, commercial support and legal recording of the deal (back office).
 This separation of responsibilities ensures that the proper checks and balances are in place, maintaining the integrity of the transaction.

 The diagram below illustrates one possible division of responsibilities between the front, mid, and back office.
 Many companies categorize their functions in the front, mid and back office differently.
 For example, logistics and research are often considered part of the front office.